jsvisa/goleveldb-bench/pebble-grant-report.md

 ## Phase 3: Real-World Testing and Validation

+❌ **Real-World Testing and Validation**
 ✅ **Collaborative Development with Bloatnet Project**

 As @CPerezz and other members are already working on the shadow state testing, so I collaborated with them to develop a custom Geth client for large-scale database testing, the main contributes as below:

 - [#542 · gballet/go-ethereum](https://github.com/gballet/go-ethereum/pull/542): support run geth with `--bloatnet` override flag
 - [#545 · gballet/go-ethereum](https://github.com/gballet/go-ethereum/pull/545): add state size metrics, used to measure the state size growth